BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Geometry.rst

 Inherits from QuadGeometry and adds the following:

-- array of triples of indices (per triangle)
+- array of triples of indices (per hexahedra)

-  - (8 indices x 8 bytes) per triangle
+  - (8 indices x 8 bytes) per hexahedra
-  - 64 bytes per triangle
+  - 64 bytes per hexahedra

 - represents topology and geometry separately
 - finding neighbors is at least well defined